-\Must earn grade of B or higher for SUNY New Paltz School of Education
+Must earn a B or higher in either ENG 101 or ENG 102 for SUNY New Paltz School of Education

-\\If completed Elementary Language 1, must also complete Elementary Language 2 of the same language.
+If completed Elementary Language 1, must also complete Elementary Language 2 of the same language.
 If completed Elementary Language 2, must also complete Intermediate Language 1 of the same language.
 If completed Intermediate Language 1, no other language need be taken.